buddemat/elasticsearch-queries/add-unique-ids-approaches.md

 Possible characteristics:

 - IDs may be numeric or not
+- They may be ordered somehow or not
 - Uniqueness may need to be ensured outside of elastic or not
-- The approach may involve only Elasicsearch or additional tools (e.g. Logstash, Python, etc.)
+- The approach may involve only Elasicsearch queries or additional tools (e.g. Logstash, Python, etc.)

 ## Update query

-The update approach always means that
+The update approach always means that the id generation needs to be performed in a _separate_ step, i.e. not on indexing of a document.
+This can be done e.g. using `_reindex` or `_update_by_query`.

+### Example using `script` query that copies elaticsearch `_id` field

 This approach updates the `_source` with a new field built based on the auto-generated index field.
 It takes this `_id` and adds a new `id` field in the source with identical value (if it does not exist yet).

-### Example using `script` query
 ```
 POST  my-id-field-test-index/_update_by_query?conflicts=proceed
 {